dp540521/automatingaws-with-python/README.md

-# This is automatingaws-with-python
+# This is Automating AWS with Python course
-This is the repository for Git lb for *This is my automation repository for AWS*
+This is the repository for the automation training *This is my automation repository for AWS*

+## 01-Webtron

+Webtron is a script used for syncing a local file to S3 bucket and also optionally used for configuring the route53 and CDN